91.3kg in Stone: Understanding Weight Conversion and its Applications

 Q: Can I use a simple formula for kilogram to stone conversion?

 A: While a precise formula requires more decimal places, a simplified approximation can be used for rough estimations.
 A common approximation is to multiply kilograms by 2.2 to get pounds, and then divide by 14 to get stones.
-However, this method will be less precise than the method described earlier in the article.
+That said, this method will be less precise than the method described earlier in the article.

 Q: What if I need to convert a different weight in kilograms to stones?